 The U.S. Environmental Protection Agency (EPA) is tasked with various responsibilities under a range of laws, including registration and licensing of pesticides.
 EPA is responsible for ensuring that registered pesticides meet scientific and regulatory standards for the protection of human health and the environment, as well as tolerances to ensure a reasonable certainty of no harm from pesticide residues in food.
 With respect to aquaculture, EPA has jurisdiction over disinfectants, sanitizers, and aquatic treatments used solely for the control of algae, bacterial slime, or pest control (excluding pathogens in or on fish).
-As authorized by the Clean Water Act, EPA also administers the National Pollutant Discharge Elimination System (NPDES) which prohibits the discharge of pollutants, including regulated products, into waters of the United States.
+As authorized by the Clean Water Act, EPA (often through delegated state agencies) also administers the

+National Pollutant Discharge Elimination System (NPDES) which prohibits the discharge of pollutants, including regulated products, into waters of the United States.

 The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (USDA) regulates all veterinary biologics, including vaccines, bacterins, antisera, diagnostic kits, and other products of biological origin.
-These duties are performed by the APHIS Center for Veterinary Biologics (CVB), which is charged with assuring that pure, safe, potent and effective veterinary biologics, are available for the diagnosis, prevention, and treatment of animal diseases.
+These duties are performed by the APHIS Center for Veterinary Biologics (CVB), which is charged with assuring that pure, safe, potent and effective veterinary biologics are available for the diagnosis, prevention, and treatment of animal diseases.
 CVB is responsible for testing, licensing, and quality control monitoring of vaccines and other biologics used in U.S. aquaculture.

 State agencies may also regulate the use of drugs, biologics, and other chemicals in aquaculture.
 While many state agencies simply defer to the federal regulations and regulatory authorities, others impose additional requirements and restrictions beyond those in the federal regulations.
-For further information on the regulatory authorities that have jurisdiction over aquaculture in your area, you may consult "State/Territory Permits and Regulations Impacting the Aquaculture Industry", the "Guide to Federal Aquaculture Programs and Services", or the National Association of State Aquaculture Coordinators (directory of State Aquaculture Coordinators available here).
+For further information on the regulatory authorities that have jurisdiction over aquaculture in a specific area, consult the pertinent state administrative code or regulatory documents, the "Guide to Federal Aquaculture Programs and Services", or the National Association of State Aquaculture Coordinators (directory of State Aquaculture Coordinators available here).